 Adding cranberries/raisins to walnut bread

-This recipe was initially published in the Los Angeles Times some 20 years ago, and was republished at the insistence of a reader who remembered it.
+Easy to make, this loaf is not too dense and has a wonderful walnut flavor.
+The recipe was initially published in the Los Angeles Times some 20 years ago and was republished at the insistence of a reader who remembered it.

 - 1 cup of sugar